saintybalboa/react-demo/docs/tutorial/7-routing.md

         fetchService.mockReturnValue(data);

-        // Use act to test first render and componentDidMount to simulate React works in the browser.
-        // For example; Invoking act again would simulate componentDidUpdate const componentWithNotification = await act(async () => {
+        // Use act to test first render and componentDidMount to simulate React works in the browser. const componentWithNotification = await act(async () => {
             mount(
                 <DataProvider data={{}}>